-If you're looking to put together a home gym, you will probably find yourself balancing the constraints of space and budget against the need to have a sufficient variety of equipment to make your workouts varied and effective.
+So you're now seriously thinking about a home gym.
+From the constraints of space and budget to the need to have a sufficient variety of equipment to make your workouts varied and effective, what's next to think about?

 Most people who are planning a home gym build it around one piece of cardio equipment.
 Cardio equipment tends to be the biggest, most expensive part of a home gym, and therefore requires serious thought and planning.